About the Londoner Golf Club

 3. Course Local Rules

-• Relief on opposite side of red penalty area: When a player's ball is in or last crossed the edge of a red penalty area the player may also drop the ball on the opposite side of the penalty area in addition to the normal options.
+- Relief is available on opposite side of red penalty area: When a player's ball is in or last crossed the edge of a red penalty area the player may also drop the ball on the opposite side of the penalty area in addition to the normal options.

-• Vintage Hole #2 - The penalty is a Red Penalty Area even though it has previously been marked as Yellow.
+- Vintage Hole #2 - The penalty is a Red Penalty Area even though it is marked as Yellow.

 LONDONER GOLF CLUB HISTORY